 Test scores are not required.
 If students feel their academic record does not reflect their academic ability, they may wish to take and send test scores.

 How will UW-Eau Claire evaluate students who do not choose to have their test scores considered as a part of their application?

 We have always taken a holistic approach to evaluating students for admission.
 In the absence of a test score, we will continue to look at all factors on the application holistically, including the completion of a core curriculum that includes English, math, science, social studies, and various electives; grades earned; a student’s decision to take rigorous coursework such as AP, honors, or dual credit where it is offered; application essay; extracurricular activities; and other achievements.

 If students apply without test scores, can they still apply and be considered for scholarships?

-- Consideration for most merit-based scholarships.
+- Consideration for many merit-based scholarships.